Dr. Shahram Ghasem Baglou is a distinguished otolaryngologist and head and neck surgeon based in Tabriz, Iran, with over two […]

 Preventive measures include avoiding smoking, moderating alcohol consumption, staying hydrated, and practicing good vocal hygiene.
 If hoarseness or voice loss persists beyond a few weeks, it is advisable to consult a healthcare professional to rule out more serious conditions and receive appropriate treatment.

-Dr. Samane Abdi Sofi Omleshi is a distinguished otolaryngologist based in Karaj, Iran, specializing in ear, nose, and throat (ENT) disorders.
-She holds […]
+Dr. Samane Abdi Sofi Omleshi is a board-certified otolaryngologist (ENT specialist) in Karaj, Iran, with advanced training in laryngology and nasal plastic surgery. […]